MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/03.skills.and.features/01.adding.skills/docs.md

 ##How to add new skills

 Mycroft AI is a community project.
 What does this mean?
 It means we rely on community members to come up with good use-cases as skills.
-While Mycroft comes with some functionality out of the box, you can always add more, community written skills.
+While Mycroft comes with some functionality out of the box, you can always add more community-written skills.

+With that comes a minor caveat of a lot of these skills not being fully tested.
+Some also don't work, but we keep them in the repo as examples to everyone.

-This is as easy as using git clone on a repo to your skills folder.
+Adding a new skill is as easy as using git clone on a repo to your skills folder.
 This varies from device to device.
 For example, there is a shortcut to the **skills** folder in the Home directory of the Raspberry Pi.
 This shortcut points to
 ```
 /opt/mycroft/skills
 ```